PI-Victor/PI-Victor.github.io/content/posts/rest-to-grpc.md

 #### Exploring using the protoset source file

-In certaing situations you might not want to make the API publicly available, epsecially on the internet.
+In certain situations you might not want to make the API publicly available, especially on the internet.
 This type of information can become a security concern if it is made publicly available.

 Without reflection enabled, we're unable to browse the API like we did above.